 Does your partner ask to read your texts?
-Or read them behind your back?
+Or do they read them behind your back?
 Healthy relationships are built on trust, not jealousy.
 You have the right to privacy and the ability to talk to whomever you like.
-You may want to explain to your partner that you have nothing to hide, but don’t like them going through your phone or deciding who your friends are.
+You may want to explain to your partner that you have nothing to hide, but that you don’t like them going through your phone or deciding who your friends are.
 If your partner refuses to change, you could be in an unhealthy relationship.
 Take our quiz to find out if there are other warning signs in your relationships.

 Threats over Text